andrei-balescu/learning-courses/youtube.com/dotNET Microservices by Julio Casal/readme.md

 - Players can browse the catalog and purchase items, which will then be added to their inventory.

 **Tech stack**
-- .NET 6 WebAPI microservices
+- Auth microservice: .NET 6 WebAPI - provides authentication / authorization
-- .NET 6 authentication / authorization microservice using .NET Core identity
+    - using .NET Core identity
-- .NET 6 MVC client
-- SQL Server for auth service
+    - using SQL Server DB
+- Catalog microservice: .NET 6 WebAPI - performs CRUD operations on items in the DB
+    - using MongoDB storage
+    - posts updates to message broker (RabbitMQ)
+- Inventory microservice: .NET 6 WebAPI - grants items from the catalog to the player's inventory
     - MongoDB storage
+    - synchronizes local DB with any updates comming from message broker (RabbitMQ)
+- Client: .NET 6 MVC - Facade providing UI for microservice functionality
+    - validates and uses JWT security tokens coming from auth service
-- Microservice client resilience using Polly
+- Client request resilience using Polly
-- Asynchronous communication using RabbitMQ
 - Unit testing using MSTest and Moq
 - Docker for containerization